kazimdalwakil/kazimdalwakil.github.io/_pages/cv.md

 ---
 layout: cv
-title: Personal Info
+title: Resume
-permalink: /cv/
+permalink: /resume/
 description: <b>You can find the full resume by clicking on the PDF Icon on the top right corner</b>
 nav: true
-nav_order: 5
+nav_order: 6
 cv_pdf: kazi's_resume.pdf
 ---